JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_1998_Fall_Winter.md

 ## Upcoming Events

 February 5-7 — Fellowship General Council Meeting, Carlsbad, CA. General Council meetings are open to Fellowship members.
-For more information, contact _The Urantia Book_ Fellowship at (773) 327-042,1; e-mail: fellowship@ urantiabook.org.
+For more information, contact _The Urantia Book_ Fellowship at (773) 327-042,1; e-mail: fellowship@urantiabook.org.

 March 21-28 — Society of Greater New York Retreat, Warwick Center, Warwick, NY.
 A weckend of study, worship and reversion in a bucolic setting.
-For more information, contact Gary Deinstadt (914) 276-1026; e-mail: deinstadt@ cyburban.com.
+For more information, contact Gary Deinstadt (914) 276-1026; e-mail: deinstadt@cyburban.com.

 April 29-May 2 — United States Urantia Associatíon Study Conference, Nashville, TN.
 For more information, call Urantia Foundation (773) 525-3319.